Divya699/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULTS**

-Thus the Synchronous 3 bit Up counter is implemeted and verified.
+Thus the Synchronous 3-Bit Up Counter is implemeted and verified.